 KL6581 with CX5120

-This example describes how a simple PLC program for EnOcean can be written in TwinCAT and how it is linked with the hardware.
-The task is to receive four probe signals of an EnOcean wireless switch module.
+This sample shows how to write a simple PLC program for EnOcean® in TwinCAT and how to link it with the hardware.
+The task is to receive four switch signals of an EnOcean® wireless switch module.

 Hardware